Yoo Seon-ho

-Yoo Seon-ho (born January 28, 2002) is a South Korean singer, actor and model.
-He is best known as a contestant on the survival reality show Produce 101 (season 2) and drama Under the Queen's Umbrella.
-He is a cast member of the variety show 2 Days & 1 Night since 2022.
+Yoo Seon-ho (born January 28, 2002) is a South Korean actor, singer, and model.
+He is best known as a contestant on the survival reality show Produce 101 season 2 and acting in the drama Under the Queen's Umbrella.
+He has been a cast member of the variety show 2 Days & 1 Night since 2022.

 Early life and education

-Yoo Seon-ho was born on January 28, 2002, in Seoul, South Korea.
-He was alumni of Hanlim Multi Art School.
+Yoo was born on January 28, 2002, in Seoul, South Korea.
+He is an alumnus of Hanlim Multi Art School.

 Career

 2017: Acting debut

 Soon after Produce 101 ended, Yoo became a regular guest on a new variety show called Special Private Life together with other fellow Produce 101 contestants.
 He also had guest appearances in variety shows like Live Talk Show Taxi and Problematic Men.
 In August 2017, Yoo started appearing as a regular guest for a few episode on Channel A's Let's Eat Out This Saturday.
 From July to August 2017, Yoo along with BtoB's Yook Sung-jae promoted for TMON's Let's Fly TMON Tour campaign.

 On August 3 it was revealed that Yoo would make his acting debut in the web-drama Mischievous Detectives alongside Apink's Namjoo and fellow Produce 101 Contestant Ahn Hyung Seob.
 Yoo played the role of Pyo Han Eum, an honorary forensic investigator that was awarded for solving a murder case.
 The web-drama surpassed 10 million views in a month on Naver.

-Yoo acted as the main protagonist of 10cm's music video for the song Pet, having been chosen by the singer himself.
+Yoo acted as the main protagonist, along with Shuhua in 10cm's music video for the song Pet, having been chosen by the singer himself.

 In October 2017, Yoo was part of the main cast of the beauty variety show The Cushion together with BtoB's Jung Il-hoon and popular Korean beauty YouTuber Lena.

 Yoo held his first fanmeet The Most Preferred Time on October 27 at the Woori Art Hall in Seoul's Olympic Park.
 The fanmeet sold out in less than five minutes which saw Cube Entertainment adding a second date, on October 28.

 On October 20, was revealed that Yoo will guest on One Night Food Trip alongside his label mate, Pentagon's Hui, the filming started in Vietnam on October 22.
 Seonho was confirmed as part of variety show cast tvN's Nest Escape 2, with filming taking place in Greece.